 A person’s purchasing decisions are manipulated, resulting in the individual paying for more than intended.
 E.g.) Defaulting the person to the most expensive option, price discrimination, hidden fees in food delivery, etc.

-A person does not willingly consent to data collection, does not have a choice to decline in order to use product or service, and/or is not informed where their data is shared.
+A person does not willingly consent to data collection, does not have a choice to decline in order to use a product or service, and/or is not informed where their data is shared.
 A company could provide data to third parties without a person’s knowledge or make posts easy to “overshare.”